arbor-sim/arbor/doc/cpp_domdec.rst

     including the type of the cell, and whether the cell group will run on a CPU core or the GPU.

-    See :cpp:class:`arb::domain_decimposition`.
+    See :cpp:class:`arb::domain_decomposition`.

 Load balancer
-    A distributed algorithm that determines the domain decomposition using the model recipe and and description of the available computational resources as inputs.
+    A distributed algorithm that determines the domain decomposition using the model recipe and a description of the available computational resources as inputs.

     See :cpp:func:`arb::partition_load_balance`.